 }

 But this is too much ceremony and a lot of work for a concept that should be common.
-Luckily for us, Rust has a feature for this concept: references.
+Luckily for us, Rust has a feature for this concept, and it’s called references.

 References and Borrowing

-The issue with the tuple code at the end of the last section is that we have to return the String back to the calling function so that we can still use the String after the call to calculate_length, since the String was moved into calculate_length.
+The issue with the tuple code at the end of the preceding section is that we have to return the String to the calling function so we can still use the String after the call to calculate_length, because the String was moved into calculate_length.

 Here is how you would define and use a calculate_length function that takes a reference to an object as an argument instead of taking ownership of the argument: